pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ![Command Menu](https://raw.githubusercontent.com/pluralsight/guides/master/images/c72094d6-58a7-4873-9d11-406eab94230d.png)

-Look at all the commands you have at your disposal.
-Among them, there's a `fireEvent` command.
+Look at all the stuff you have at your disposal.
+Among all of this, there's a `fireEvent` command.
 Select it:

 ![Fire Event Command](https://raw.githubusercontent.com/pluralsight/guides/master/images/fda44be7-74d3-4b67-bdf7-535a7ef82efe.png)

-In the *Target* field, we will input `id=editor-1-1` to reference out text box.
-We know how to reference this element because of the previous `type` command, but in case we don't know the value of this field, we can click on the *Select* button next to the text box and select and element on the browser to get the value.
+In the *Target* field, we will input `id=editor-1-1` to reference our text box.
+We know how to reference this element because of the previous `type` command, but in case we don't know, we can click on the *Select* button next to the text box and select and element on the browser to get the value.

 In the *Value* field, we will input `keyup`, the event to fire.